ITISFoundation/osparc-issues/.github/ISSUE_TEMPLATE/5_release.md

 ---
-name: 🚀 Release to production
+name: 🚀 Release to production  (developers-only)
 about: Creates an issue to release from staging to production
 title: '🚀 Release vX.X.0'
 labels: 'release'